mclevey/CV/cv_mclevey.md

 # Conference Presentations

+\ind June 2018.
+John McLevey, Alexander Graham, and Pierson Browne.
+"Remaking the boundaries of open and proprietary science: A multiple networks analysis of patenting and publishing in biomedical science."
+Sunbelt XXXVIII (Annual meetings of the International Network for Social Network Analysis), Utrecht, Netherlands.

+\ind June 2018.
+Alexander V. Graham Pierson Browne Jeffery M. Barrett, and John McLevey.
+"RankDir: A New ERGM Term for Improving Goodness of Fit in Exponential Random Graph Models of Directed Acyclic Graphs."
+Sunbelt XXXVIII (Annual meetings of the International Network for Social Network Analysis), Utrecht, Netherlands.

 \ind April 2018.
 John McLevey and Alexander Graham.
 "Smart Collaboration & Boundary Spanning for High Impact Climate Science."
 3rd Spring Campus, University Alliance for Sustainability.
 Freie Universität Berlin.
 Berlin, Germany.